Our Spaces

 Provisions Research Center for Art and Social Change creatively stating its mission.

-The Digital Art Print Studio is located on the lower level of the Art and Design Building.
+The SoA Print Shop is located on the lower level of the Art and Design Building.
 Although the printing service is primary focused on George Mason students and faculty, it also offers printing and scanning services to the greater D.C.
 Metro area.

 The services are geared towards printing archival photos, archival paintings, design portfolios, and more using high-quality Canon printers and a variety of paper types.
 As a not-for-profit studio, the studio strives to give you the best deal around.
 Here you can use color-calibrated lobby monitors to preview what your finished prints will look like and receive assistance from the trained staff.